-- Purchase an admin fee - Complete the Waiver of Liability, Assumption of Risk, Code of Conduct, and Athletic Training forms on the Sport Clubs website - Members who are trying out for the club can sign a paper waiver that will last TWO WEEKS from signature date - Adhere to UC Davis, CRU, and Sport Clubs program policies, procedures, expectations, and code of conduct - Pay club dues in a timely manner before being allowed to participate
+- Purchase an admin fee - Complete the Waiver of Liability, Assumption of Risk, Code of Conduct, and Athletic Training forms on the Sport Clubs website - Members who are trying out for the club can sign a paper waiver that will last TWO WEEKS from signature date.
+This waiver allows participants to attend practices/training only (not games) before submitting paperwork. - Adhere to UC Davis, CRU, and Sport Clubs program policies, procedures, expectations, and code of conduct - Pay Annual Membership Dues and create DoSportsEasy account within the first TWO WEEKS of beginning to participate in the club

 Clubs should contact their sport's governing body to confirm exact eligibility requirements; many sports have specific standards for collegiate competition.
-The club should collect dues at the beginning of the season or have payment plans to collect throughout the season.
+The club should collect league dues at the beginning of the season or have payment plans to collect throughout the season.

 Club officers or coach(es)/instructor(s) reserve the right to form a traveling team from its members, since only a certain number can realistically compete.
 Each club is responsible for working out a fair method that accommodates all of its members' needs.
-If there is an issue with this policy, the Sport Club Council and Sport Club Coordinator will step in to help.
+If there is an issue with this policy, the Sport Club Council and a Coordinator will step in to help.